Edith Skom

 Edith Mary Skom (née Rosen; August 8, 1929 – February 3, 2016) was the author of three detective novels with a nineteenth-century literature theme, published between 1989 and 1998.
 The books feature amateur sleuth Professor Beth Austen, and take place at the fictional "Midwestern University."

-Edith Skom was a Distinguished Senior Lecturer Emeritus in The Writing Program at Northwestern University.
+Edith Skom was a Distinguished Senior Lecturer Emeritus in The Writing Program at Northwestern University where she taught for three decades.
+Her courses ranged from a freshman seminar to advanced writing courses.
+Skom's 1989 novel was "nominated for an Agatha Award, a MacCavity Award and an Anthony Award."